shmulisarmy/shmulisarmy/README.md

 - [x] css
 - [x] go

-my favorite leet code to solve
+my favorite leet code to solve is
-**minimum cost to make new meeting**,
+**minimum cost to make new meeting**

 ```go